trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 In this tutorial we will be covering:

 *   Setting up The Development Environment
-*   Creating a Truffle project
+*   Creating a Truffle Project Using a Truffle Box
 *   Writing and Testing a Smart Contract
 *   Creating a UI to Interact with our Smart Contract
-*   Deploying to the Ropsten TestNet

 ## Project Brief